 Here’s a quick PSA before we dig in:

-You may need help from an arborist or other tree professional — and knowing when to do so or when to try to help the tree yourself is critical.
-The difference between these two options is crucial for you to know, and this site has answers to help!
+You may need help from an arborist or some other tree professional.
+Knowing when to do so or when to try to help the tree yourself is critical.

 Why Does a Tree Begin to Lean?